-Whether your background is in design or not, you're required to submit a web-based portfolio of work to be considered for graduate study at Carnegie Mellon's School of Design.
+Whether your background is in design or not, you're required to submit a portfolio that includes 5-9 pieces.
+Recognizing and appreciating the diverse backgrounds and experiences of our applicants, we welcome the submission of a range of work.
 Include samples of recent work that represent the strengths of your professional, creative, or academic experience.
-This portfolio might be filled with design projects, writing samples, or summaries of other original projects you have undertaken.
+Your portfolio might be filled with design projects, writing samples, or summaries of other original projects you have undertaken.
 You may use photography, video, writing, or interactive presentations to demonstrate your work.

-We will evaluate your portfolio from multiple viewpoints, including visual or verbal communication skills, critical and analytical thinking, craftsmanship, ease of navigation, and creativity.
+Your portfolio will be evaluated from multiple viewpoints including visual and/or verbal communication skills, critical/analytical thinking, craftsmanship, and creativity.